fauna-labs/awesome-fauna/README.md

 # awesome-faunadb

-Curated list of FaunaDB resources.
+Curated list of FaunaDB resources that live outside of the fauna.com or docs.fauna.com domains.
 Please feel free to make a PR to add more, or to propose a different organizational structure.

 ## :bookmark_tabs: Contents